OpenLXP/openlxp-authentication/README.md

 #### USER_ATTRIBUTES

-The USER_ATTRIBUTES setting list the attributes of the User model that should be retreived from the IDP.
+The USER_ATTRIBUTES setting list the attributes of the User model that should be retrieved from the IDP.

 This setting is used to set the default value for the attribute map in the IDP configuration